 2. It lines up with your lifestyle.

-Assuming you make it past step 1, I think you have to ask whether it lines up with your lifestyle.
+Assuming you make it past step 1, I think you must ask whether a CrossFit pre-workout lines up with your lifestyle.
 We'd all love to go home after the workout to polish off a well balanced paleo breakfast every morning, but for many of us, that's just not in the cards.
 If you're the type of person who just rushes off to your day without a recovery meal, you might benefit from consuming some sort of clean pre-packaged snack.

 3. It helps your gym.

 You may have noticed that most CrossFit gym owners are not taking time off to fly their private jets to the Caribbean.
 If you can line the first 2 things on this list up with your needs, and you can support your gym a bit by buying some CrossFit pre-workout, I say go for it!
 There may be a new wall-ball in it for you someday :)

 4. It produces a Placebo effect.

 People laugh off the Placebo effect, but let's not forget that it IS an effect.
 Yes, the effect comes from your brain, and possibly not from the WonderPow, but is that so bad?
 If it still positively influences your performance, I think it's still worthwhile if you can fit it into your nutrition requirements.